stephencme/create-mcp-ts/packages/create-mcp-ts/README.md

 ## Ejecting from `mcp-scripts`

-The `mcp-scripts` package contains build tools for `mcp-init` projects - everything you'll need to develop, build, and set up an MCP server **without any additional configuration**.
+The `mcp-scripts` package contains build tools for `create-mcp-ts` projects - everything you'll need to develop, build, and set up an MCP server **without any additional configuration**.

 Under the hood `mcp-scripts` uses [tsup](https://github.com/egoist/tsup) and [esbuild](https://github.com/evanw/esbuild), lightweight, battle-tested utilities that are well-suited for production-grade TypeScript projects.